“Every person holding a smartphone is on your marketing team. Empower them to share visual content about your brand.” - Donna Moritz

 According to a survey conducted by Crowdtap, a UGC campaign is 20% more impactful than other online campaigns in persuading millennials to make a purchase.
 It’s also been shown to be 35% more memorable than other types of campaigns.

-That being said, how does a B2B business make use of UGC effectively?
+That being said, how does a B2B business make use of UGC marketing strategies effectively?

 B2B businesses should definitely have a strong presence on social media platforms.
 According to DataReportal as of July 2021, at least 17 social media platforms have 300 million or more monthly active users, including: